gnachbar/nyc-scraper/tasks/0001-prd-nyc-events-scraping-app.md

 6. How should the system handle events with incomplete location information?
 7. What backup and disaster recovery requirements exist for the data?
 8. Should there be any data retention policies for historical events?
+9. How to handle events that are removed from source websites?
+(Future: add inactive flag)